Nadia Nakai: 2017–2020: Nadia Naked, and Def Jam Africa

-In 2019, Nakai co-hosted the MTV Base hip hop show, Yo!
+In 2019, Nakai co-hosted the MTV Base hip-hop show, Yo!
 MTV Raps South Africa alongside television presenter Siyabonga Ngwekazi.
 On 3 May 2019, Nakai confirmed that her debut album Nadia Naked would be released on 28 June 2019.
 On 18 May 2019, "Imma Boss" was released as the third single accompanied by the album's artwork cover.
 On 15 October 2020, she released a documentary on Showmax about the making of the album Nadia Naked.
 In May 2020, she signed a record deal with Def Jam Africa.

 At the 6th ceremony of AFRIMA, she took-home Best Female Artist award.
 She was awarded the most stylish performing artist at the 2020 SA Style Awards.

 2021–present: TV shows

 In 2021, Nakai hosted the first season of Channel O's Gen-Z South Africa television show.
 In June 2021, she left Family Tree Records to pursue her own label.
 At the 2021 South African Hip Hop Awards, Nakai received a nomination for Artist of the Decade.

-In 2022, Nakai appeared on the Netflix original reality show Young, Famous & African.
+In 2022, Nakai appeared on the Netflix original reality show Young, Famous & African as part of an affluent group of "A-list media personalities."